HFU-DM-PointClick/obsidian-orga/docs/Story & Worldbuilding/Tutorial Story Rework.md

 [Player searches for clues and finds his way to the shack]

-Main Character: ”looks like this is it the assumed shack in the woods”
+Main Character: ”looks like this is it, the assumed shack in the woods”

 [Player tries to open the door]